Hyperion2220/webWeasel/README.md

 uv run webWeasel.py
 ```

+The main menu will present you with three options:

+1. **Crawl a website**: Starts the web crawling process
+2. **Run Repomix**: Process existing crawled content without recrawling
+3. **Exit**: Close the application

+### If you select "Crawl a website":

 The interactive prompt will guide you through two simple steps:

 1. Enter the URL to crawl (e.g., "example.com" - the https:// prefix will be added automatically if omitted)
 2. Select the crawl depth mode:
    - Option 1: Single Page Crawl - Only crawls the main page
    - Option 2: Deep Crawl (default) - Crawls all reachable pages in the domain (up to configuration limits)

+### If you select "Run Repomix":

+You'll see a numbered list of all available folders in the `crawler_output` directory.
+Simply:
+1. Select a folder by number to process it with Repomix
+2. Or enter 'c' to cancel and return to the main menu

 You can exit the program at any time by pressing CTRL+C.